dlt-hub/verified-sources/README.md

 2. SOURCES_SECRETS

 # How Pipelines will be distributed
-The reason for the structure above is to use `dlt init` command to let user add the pipelines to their own project. `dlt init` is able to add pipelines as pieces of code, not as dependencies, see explanation here: https://github.com/dlt-hub/python-dlt-init-template
+The reason for the structure above is to use `dlt init` command to let user add the pipelines to their own project. `dlt init` is able to add pipelines as pieces of code, not as dependencies.

 Please read the [detailed information](DISTRIBUTION.md) on our distribution model